dariocc/fenixlib/README.md

 The following snippet shows how easy is to open a Fpg file, print the codes and description of every map, change the description of map with code 10 and save the changes in a new file.

-> NOTE: This is an old project, but I've rescued it for some learning purposes
-> such as migration to .NET Standard and automating deployments with Github
-> actions.

 ```csharp
 using FenixLib.Core;